 If there’s a favourite burrito recipe here at Luchito it’s got to be this one!
 There is something about the combination of slow cooked pork with Gran Luchito Cantina Beans and Gran Luchito Chipotle Paste that is so delicious and satisfying.
-It also provides a seriously tasty filling to wrap up into your Gran Luchito Burrito Wraps.
+It also provides a seriously tasty burrito filling to wrap up into your Gran Luchito Burrito Wraps.

 To make this Pulled Pork Burrito even more perfect, make a batch of our recipe for Mexican Rice and quick pickled red onions.
 You can also use white steamed rice but we totally recommend to go the extra mile and make your own Mexican rice at home.
 It will make this pork burrito recipe even more special.

-Not sure what side dishes to have? check out our What To Serve With Burritos blog!
+Not sure what side dishes to have?
+Check out our What To Serve With Burritos blog!
 We’ve got it covered.

 Pork and bean burritos aren’t for everyone, having said that, pulled pork with rice and beans might be!
 If you love pulled pork, but want something lighter without the wraps, then try our Pulled Pork Burrito Bowl.